Onyx-Protocol/Onyx/doc/styleguide.md

 - Details.
-This is a long description of what the change is, why we need it, any necessary background information, relevant future plans, a rational for any technical tradeoffs or other choices made, what the alternatives were, or any other notes you think might be good to include.
+This is a long description of what the change is, why we need it, any necessary background information, relevant future plans, a rationale for any technical tradeoffs or other choices made, what the alternatives were, or any other notes you think might be good to include.
 This can be empty if everything is obvious<sup id=a3>[3](#f3)</sup> just from looking at the diff, or it can be very long.
 Hard wrap paragraphs to something reasonable (between 65-75